mlamb13/Matthew_Lambalot_Data_Science_Capstone_Project/README.md

 The factor contribution table shows what percent each of your factors plays into your total CVD risk to give a better idea of how they affect each other

 ### Risk percentage histogram
-This graph is simply used to show the how your risk factor compares to those within your age range (+/- 2 years)
+This graph is simply used to show how your risk factor compares to those within your age range (+/- 2 years)

 ### Risk vs age graph
 This graph is another way to visualize how your CVD risk compares to the entire cohort to better contextualize what is normal